nesi/perf-training/_lessons/python-scatter/01-profiling.md

 enables you to focus your efforts on improving the parts of the code that will result in the biggest gains in performance.

-The profiler could add significant overhead.
-Thus your code could run slower than normal.
+Due to possible overhead the code could run slower than normal.
 Therefore it is generally advisable to choose a small but representative case to profile, i.e. something that is representative of what you eventually want to run but completes in a short time frame.

 Here we are going to profile the scatter code to understand where we should focus our efforts when we try to improve its performance.